 So, if CPGs want to follow customers wherever they go, they need to be ready for a digital transformation.

 Before we discuss CPG, digital transformation, and other CPG digital trends, it’s useful to cover what CPG actually is.
 CPG stands for consumer packaged goods.
-It’s an industry term for merchandise that people use up and replace frequently.
-Some examples of CPGs are food, beverages, cosmetics, and cleaning products.
+It’s an industry term for merchandise that people frequently use up and replace.
+Some CPG examples are: food, beverages, cosmetics, and cleaning products.
 Maybe the best definition of CPG is that it applies to fast-moving consumer goods.

-Many of these products are really routine things that have been around for centuries.
+The CPG industry consists of products that are really routine and have been around for centuries.
 However, while brands may be the same, the market is not.
 The market is changing rapidly.
 People are finding new places to hang out – and a large portion simply hang out online.
 Consumer habits and needs are changing really fast.
 That’s why CPG businesses might need to re-evaluate the situation to get more out of their interaction with customers.

-CPG businesses have used quite a lot of traditional advertising tactics in their messaging.
+CPG businesses have used quite a lot of traditional advertising tactics to get their message across.
 Let’s take Coca-Cola Polar bears commercial as an example.
 They had a series of cute TV commercials which was fine a few years ago.

 But is this going to work now?

 Well maybe.
 But the channels of delivering your message have doubled now.
 Now, you have a wide range of digital transformation initiatives, driving online sales with e-commerce websites, social media channels like Twitter, Facebook, Instagram, Snapchat, you have different kinds of messengers like WhatsApp, Viber, Telegram, you have display advertising, etc.

 In any case, you have two things to start with:

-1. Create a unified engagement strategy that includes social media, e-commerce website, IoT, mobile app, etc.
+1. Create a unified engagement strategy that includes social media, e-commerce website, IoT, and mobile app.

-As a CPG business, you want to create a better user experience and build a loyal customer base.
-To do so, you need to think about a unified strategy that includes all those different channels like social media, microsites, IoT, mobile apps, a brand website, etc.
+It’s important to create a better CPG customer experience and build a loyal customer base.
+To do so, you need to think about a unified strategy that includes all those different channels like social media, microsites, IoT, mobile apps, and a brand website, for starters.

 Of course, you might face a few challenges on your way.
 For example, it might be hard to determine the exact customer identity.
 A single person can have a Twitter account, a LinkedIn account, a Facebook account, Instagram, Snapchat, etc. It can get hard to keep track of all these digital identities.